When I started out trying to land freelance writing clients using LinkedIn, I was broke, clueless, and had just been fired from my full-time job.

 And that’s exactly the following LinkedIn strategy is going to allow you to do too!

 So today, I want to share the exact method I used to get clients from LinkedIn as a newbie freelance writer with no connections and no college degree.

 That’s right — use LinkedIn the right way, and you’ll get to the point where you won’t even have to pitch tons of potential clients.
-They’ll be the ones reaching out to you (AWW yeah!).

 Let’s get started.